 It sounds all rather complicated, really.

 This doctor, whose name is Colin Mendelsohn, is obviously a high-flying academic.
-He gives a list of fifty-two publications and is not only a member of the Australian Association of Smoking Cessation Professionals, but also a member of the Society for Research on Nicotine and Tobacco and of the Association for Treating Tobacco Use and Dependence.
+He gives a list of fifty-two publications and is not only a member of the Australian Association of Smoking Cessation Professionals, but also a member of the Society for Research on Nicotine and Tobacco, and of the Association for Treating Tobacco Use and Dependence.
 This last mentioned produces a bi-annual journal called, appropriately enough, the Journal of Smoking Cessation.

 A cornerstone of this approach to the smoking problem is the claim that it’s based on scientific evidence, the vaunted evidence-based approach.
 This is important in researching the effectiveness (or otherwise) of treatments in physical diseases that can be assessed objectively.
 But as I have pointed out in my books, smoking is manifestly not a disease in the usual sense of the word, like diabetes or arthritis: it’s a voluntary activity.
 Furthermore, if a smoker quits by using a particular treatment for an arbitrary length of time, and then decides to start smoking again, does this mean the treatment being assessed has failed or is less effective than one where smokers refrain for a longer period?